Hire a Virtual Assistant and Integrate Them Successfully!

 Ensure your virtual assistant is aware of all company policies and operating procedures.
 Provide your VA with an outline of your organization's structure so that they can start familiarizing themselves with their new colleagues.

 Set Clear Expectations

-While your VA should work independently without requiring constant monitoring, as they ramp up, check-in on a task about 10-20% of the way in, so you can assess their understanding and comprehension.
-You don't want to waste time or money if things weren't clear!
+While your VA should work independently without requiring constant monitoring, as they ramp up, check-in on a task about 10-20% of the way in so you can assess their understanding and comprehension.
+You don't want to waste time or money if things aren't clear!

-Keep in mind that it takes about 3-6 months to really learn a job/task, so keep supporting your VA throughout this time.
+Keep in mind that it takes about 3-6 months to really learn a job or task, so keep supporting your VA throughout this time.
 Everybody has a different timeframe to onboard—but once your virtual figures out what they are doing, your company and clients will soon experience the benefit!
 You've now delegated a job that you never have to take back!

 Keep Open Lines of Communication